 These can lead to dry decay, which will eventually eat through a motor mount.

-Your car might have hydraulic fluid-filled or vacuum chamber motor mounts.
-If either of these fractures, they’ll cease working.
+Your car might have hydraulic fluid-filled or vacuum chamber engine mounts.
+If either of these cracks, they’ll cease working.

-Other causes of breaks include sudden, intense forces (such as a significant pothole or a big crash).
+Other causes of breaks include abrupt, intense forces (such as a significant pothole or a big crash).
 An improper replacement from a previous repair would also affect the forces acting on it.

-A damaged motor mount is most often not your fault.
+A faulty motor mount is most often not your fault.
 It just happens with time – they get old and worn out.

 How Do I Know If My Motor Mount Is Bad?